Making background checks universal isn’t enough if the checks themselves don’t work.

 This bill — as big as this bill is — still falls short, because we just could not get the Congress to carry out the requests we made of them.
 I asked for the national registration of all guns and the licensing of those who carry those guns.
 For the fact of life is that there are over 160 million guns in this country — more firearms than families.
 If guns are to be kept out of the hands of the criminal, out of the hands of the insane, and out of the hands of the irresponsible, then we just must have licensing.
 If the criminal with a gun is to be tracked down quickly, then we must have registration in this country.
 The voices that blocked these safeguards were not the voices of an aroused nation.
 They were the voices of a powerful lobby, a gun lobby, that has prevailed for the moment in an election year.
 But the key to effective crime control remains, in my judgment, effective gun control … We must continue to work for the day when Americans can get the full protection that every American citizen is entitled to and deserves — the kind of protection that most civilized nations have long ago adopted … We have made much progress — but not nearly enough.

-The Gun Control Act did prohibit certain categories of dangerous people from buying guns (convicted felons, individuals with involuntary commitments, fugitives, non-citizens, and those discharged dishonorably from the military), but these provisions of the law were unenforceable.
+The Gun Control Act prohibited certain categories of people from buying guns (convicted felons, individuals with involuntary commitments, fugitives, non-citizens, and those discharged dishonorably from the military), but did nothing to enforce those provisions.
 When Americans bought guns, they filled out a form with questions about their criminal and mental health history.
 The problem was the Gun Control Act didn’t task anyone with checking buyers’ answers for veracity.

 Twelve and a half years later, on March 30, 1981, John Hinckley, Jr. shot President Ronald Reagan, press secretary Jim Brady, and two law enforcement officers outside the Hilton Hotel in Washington, D.C.
 Reagan was hospitalized and nearly died.
 Brady was catastrophically injured and disabled for the rest of his life.
 The officers recovered.